 Current development of GIS applications has been hindered by the lack of functionality to handle and analyse temporal geographical phenomena.
 A fundamental obstacle in developing temporal GIS is the absence of comprehensive and generalised conceptual models of spatio-temporal processes suitable for implementation in a GIS environment.
 This paper proposes a conceptual framework of spatio-temporal process models which can cover a wide range of temporal geographical phenomena and integrate with spatio-temporal data models for GIS.
 Finally, the use of this framework in modelling dynamic spatial processes in a planning perspective is illustrated.

 Hong Kong's northern lowland basins have undergone substantial urban and sub-urban development over a 20 year period.
 This has been associated with worsening recurrent flood problems.
-An approach has been adopted whereby hydraulic modeling has been used in conjunction with geographic information systems (GIS) to produce 1:5,000 scale Basin Management Plans.
-GIS has a dual role: in data integration and quantification as an input to hydraulic modeling; in data interpolation, visualization and assessment of flood hazard and flood risk using the outputs from the hydraulic modeling.
-By using current land use and various development scenarios to be modeled over a range of rainstorm events, 'what if' decision support can be used in devising Basin Management Plans.
-Linking with hydraulic modeling requires a different approach to GIS data modeling than with the more traditional linkage with hydrological modeling only.
+An approach has been adopted whereby hydraulic modelling has been used in conjunction with geographic information systems (GIS) to produce 1:5,000 scale Basin Management Plans.
+GIS has a dual role: in data integration and quantification as an input to hydraulic modelling; in data interpolation, visualization and assessment of flood hazard and flood risk using the outputs from the hydraulic modelling.
+By using current land use and various development scenarios to be modelled over a range of rainstorm events, 'what if' decision support can be used in devising Basin Management Plans.
+Linking with hydraulic modelling requires a different approach to GIS data modelling than with the more traditional linkage with hydrological modelling only.
 The methodology developed in Hong Kong is presented as a case study.